kellej6/IT4063C.github.io/content/instructor/weekly-modules/module3.md

   * What's the value for analyzing this topic
   * what do we already know and what else can be learnt?
   * What questions and data sources are thinking of
+  * Reach out to students in the university who are studying your topic

+In your response to your collegues, reflect on their projects:
+- What other areas can they research
+- Share some data sources that could help them in their project
+- Do you know someone from that major?

 - During our next class session, we'll debrief this discussion.
 You'll also apply these ideas as you form your final project teams!

+OR

+Bring in the outside world.
+Encourage students to think about how course concepts relate to current events.
+For example, in a supply chains course, you might ask students to find a news article related to supply chain disruptions and analyze the situation using concepts from core readings.

 ## Media